-II.
 WATERFRONT LEARNING

-It is recommended that that Board approve the Allegheny Intermediate Unit Services Agreement 2022-2023 Addendum: Waterfront Learning Services and Agreement between the Allegheny Intermediate Unit and the Keystone Oaks School District.
+On the motion of Ms. Evans, seconded by Ms. Snyder, the Board approved the Allegheny Intermediate Unit Services Agreement 2022-2023 Addendum: Waterfront Learning Services and Agreement between the Allegheny Intermediate Unit and the Keystone Oaks School District.